Kobi Peleg

-Kobi (Jacob) Peleg (born in 1958) is an Israeli professor of Emergency and Disaster Management at Tel-Aviv University, and formerly the director of the Israel National Center for Trauma & Emergency Medicine Research at the Gertner Institute for Epidemiology and Health Policy Research.
+Kobi (Jacob) Peleg (born 1958) is an Israeli professor of Emergency and Disaster Management at the Tel-Aviv University, and formerly the director of the Israel National Center for Trauma & Emergency Medicine Research at the Gertner Institute for Epidemiology and Health Policy Research.

 Biography

 Peleg was raised in Ramat-Gan.
 He joined the Israel Defense Forces (IDF) in 1976 and served as a paratrooper until his enrollment into medics' course.
 He completed his officer's training and was promoted as a medical organization officer.

 Peleg served in a number of positions in the Medical Corps of the IDF, including chief instructor at the IDF's medical training school and commander of the training facility of the Medical Corps.
 During the First Gulf War, he served as the head of the medicine branch at the civil defense directorate (nowadays: Home Front Command) and was tasked with overseeing the medical operations at the home front.
 Between 1997 and 1998, while in uniforms, he was lent to the Ministry of Health to serve as a senior consultant to the Minister, as well as a board member of Magen David Adom (Israel's Emergency Medical Services).

 Between 1998 and 2001 he was the commander of the IDF's Medical Training School.
 During this period he was tasked with the medical management of many mass casualty incidents throughout Israel.
 He was discharged from military service as an Army Colonel.

 Peleg holds a Bachelor's degree in politics, sociology and psychology from Bar-Ilan University, a Master's degree in public health with emphasis on health management from The Uniformed Services University of the Health Sciences (Bethesda, Maryland), and a PhD in Health Administration and Policy from Ben-Gurion University of the Negev.